NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 Volume mounted successfully.
 ```

-Create a volume named 'project2' that is an exact copy of the contents of volume 'project1' at the time that the snapshot 'snap1' was created, and locally mount the newly created volume at '~/project2' as read-only or read-write.
+Create a volume named 'project2' that is an exact copy of the contents of volume 'project1' at the time that the snapshot 'snap1' was created, and locally mount the newly created volume at '~/project2' as read-write.

 ```sh
 sudo -E netapp_dataops_cli.py clone volume --name=project2 --source-volume=project1 --source-snapshot=snap1 --mountpoint=~/project2